Taylor Swift praised for interrupting Eras concert to defend fan

 “Taylor is never the type to let things interrupt her performance so i know SOMETHING was going down,” one commenter wrote.

-Swift also received widespread praise from supporters thanking her for “looking out for us”.
+Swift also received widespread praise from supporters, who thanked her for “looking out for us”.

 Representatives for the singer have not commented on the incident as of Sunday morning.